aidenybai/million/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a in detail description of the suggested enhancement** in as many details as possible.
-- **Explain why this enhancement would be useful** to the website and the community.
+- **Explain why this enhancement would be useful** to the project and the community.

 ## 📝 Cloning the project & creating PR